 Cadbury expects to sell 270 million chocolate eggs, and Coles supermarket predict around 6 million chocolate eggs and bunnies will fly out their doors.
 That's a spend of $157 million and equates to to a family size block of chocolate for every man woman and child in the country.

 Our goal the Easter is to help you keep it local - celebrate within your neighbourhood and remember this year that the Easter Bunny is extremely busy!
 It's okay if he can't visit every-house - it's about more than just chocolate.

 Micro Scooters have been dubbed the new 'sanity saver' by mums across social media - so grab the kids scooters and save your sanity over the long weekend with these helpful and very doable tips.

-Before the hunt, tell the kids you're sure you saw the Easter Bunny in the park or where you want them scoot to - tell them he was pretty fast so they'll need their scooters.
+Before the hunt, tell the kids you're sure you saw the Easter Bunny in the backyard or down your neighbourhood street - tell them he was pretty fast so they'll need their scooters.
 Take them out on a little mission to find him, ending up back at the house again where - oh my gosh - he's hidden the Easter Eggs :)

-After the indulgence keep the day car free and go to the park for a scooter marathon or a big game of scooter tag.
-Get a scooter for yourself and make the kids' day by scooting the whole thing with them.
+After the indulgence, keep the day car-free and go to the park for a scooter marathon or a big game of scooter tag.
+Buy an adult scooter for yourself and make the kids' day by scooting the whole thing with them.
 Not only will they love you for it but you'll also be able to give yourself parenting brownie points for being a healthy role model.
 Scooting burns more calories than walking or cycling, 300 per hour in fact, and is an excellent lower body workout so it's big wins all round.